 You can send the email

-- Keep checked to send the email to all customers who enter the email node in the scenario
+Default option Customers matching campaign will send the email to all customers who enter the email node in the scenario.
+Email address will be extracted from customer attribute - email.

-- Uncheck and define a specific email address that will be the only recipient of this email.
+Option Set recipient manually will allow you to define a specific email address (or jinja) that will be the only recipient of this email.
 This can be used to get daily reports to your email or when you need to connect your business to other API that supports email integration.
+See the warning about usage of custom email recipient below.

 Define the UTM tags utm_campaign, utm_medium, and utm_source.
 Read more about UTM parameters here.